Grays railway station

-It was opened in 1854 by the London Tilbury and Southend Railway on the line from Fenchurch Street to Tilbury and Southend.
-In 1892 Grays became a station with the new line linking Grays and Ockendon with Upminster.
-Between 1870 and 1960 the land south of the railway was populated by heavy industry most of which had private sidings and internal rail systems with their own locomotives.

 The station and all trains serving it are currently operated by c2c.
 Although outside the London fare zones, the station became part of the Oyster card pay-as-you-go network in 2010.

 History

-Early years 1854-1922
+Early years 1854–1922

-The station was opened as Grays Thurrock on 13 August 1854 on the London, Tilbury and Southend Railway's line to Tilbury which had opened a few months earlier.
+The station was opened as Grays Thurrock on 13 August 1854 on the London, Tilbury and Southend Railway's line to Tilbury, which had opened a few months earlier.

-Initially the station had two platforms with station buildings and a goods yard on the up side west of the station.
+Initially, the station had two platforms with station buildings and a goods yard on the up side west of the station.
 Crossing the tracks was via a level-crossing at the east end of the station.

-In the 1880s the town of Grays was increasing in population and the LT&SR recognised the need for improved facilities.
-In 1882 a footbridge was provided at the east end of the station which could be used by pedestrians when the level crossing gates were closed.
-This was because the town had spread to both sides of the railway.
+In the 1880s, the town of Grays was increasing in population and the LT&SR recognised the need for improved facilities.
+In 1882, a footbridge was provided at the east end of the station; it could be used by pedestrians when the level crossing gates were closed, as the town had spread to both sides of the railway.

-The rebuilding of the station took place in 1885 and 1886 with new station building provided west of the original building which was subsequently demolished.
-The goods yard was extended westward and southward at this time and a replacement goods shed provided.
+The rebuilding of the station took place in 1885 and 1886, with a new station building provided west of the original building, which was subsequently demolished.
+The goods yard was extended westward and southward at this time and a replacement goods shed was provided.

-A new bay platform was provided at the west end of the station ahead of the service to Upminster commencing in 1892.
-The line from Upminster joined the main line at West Thurrock Junction which is just under a mile to the west of Grays station.
-Between West Thurrock Junction and Grays station there were a number of private sidings which are detailed below.
+A new bay platform was provided at the west end of the station ahead of the service to Upminster, commencing in 1892.
+The line from Upminster joined the main line at West Thurrock Junction, which is just under a mile to the west of Grays station.
+Between West Thurrock Junction and Grays station, there were a number of private sidings.

-In the early 1900s the station became known as Grays.
-The original settlement of Grays had been south of the railway but had expanded and now included houses and shops north of the railway.
-By the end of the 19th Century road traffic increased over the High Street level crossing at the east end of the station instead giving rise to a number of complaints.
-However this remained a problem until 1975.
+In the early 1900s, the station became known as Grays.
+The original settlement had been south of the railway, but had expanded and now included houses and shops north of the railway.
+By the end of the 19th century, road traffic increased over the High Street level crossing at the east end of the station and gave rise to a number of complaints.
+This remained a problem until 1975.

-The Midland Railway took over the LTSR on 7 August 1912 and Grays became a Midland Railway station.
+The Midland Railway took over the LTSR and its stations on 7 August 1912.